tmca43/data-police-shootings/README.md

 # Police Killings in Austin

 This is a project for my data science blog [Quasi Qualified](https://quasiqualified.com/).
-The purpose of this project is to assess the statistics cited by the Wall Street Journal in a November 19, 2022, article about the killing of Rajan Moonesinghe in Austin, Texas.
-See that article [here](https://https://www.wsj.com/articles/entrepreneurs-death-at-hands-of-austin-police-prompts-calls-for-change-11671458081).
-Specifically, the hightlights what appears to be Austin's unique struggle with police killings.
+The purpose of this project is to assess the statistics cited by the Wall Street Journal in a November 19, 2022, [article about the killing of Rajan Moonesinghe](https://www.wsj.com/articles/entrepreneurs-death-at-hands-of-austin-police-prompts-calls-for-change-11671458081) in Austin, Texas.
+S. Specifically, the hightlights what appears to be Austin's unique struggle with police killings.
 I assess three statistical claims.

 Read my post [here](https://www.quasiqualified.com/posts/austin-police-killings/).